 - Healing Hands: All draenei, regardless of their class, have a racial ability known as "Gift of the Naaru", which allows them to heal a small portion of someone's HP.

-- Heavenly Blue: They have a distinctly bright blue skin, and their entire culture is based around worshipping the closest thing Azeroth has to Angels.
+- Heavenly Blue: They have distinctive bright blue skin, and their entire culture is based around worshipping the closest thing Azeroth has to Angels.